How The Fried Chicken Sandwich Became 2019’s Culinary Lightning Rod

 “Chicken is incredibly universal and always a crowd-pleaser,” Blais adds.
 “As is fried food, so… I think it’s just math.”

-While he may be ignoring one massive reason for the phenomenon — Popeyes, the brand at the eye of this storm, has created a sandwich that is certainly very good, if not great — he’s definitely onto something.
+While he may be ignoring one massive reason for the phenomenon — Popeyes, the brand at the eye of this storm, has created a sandwich that is certainly very good, if not great — the chef is definitely onto something.
 It’s hard to deny the utility of a great fried chicken sandwich.
 The cushy bread, the tangy mayo, the crunch of a salty pickle, and, of course, a beautifully seasoned and deep-fried piece of chicken (hopefully brined thigh meat) is about as complex-yet-simple as a sandwich can be.
-Add in a little heat and it’s bliss in a bun.
+Add a little heat and it’s bliss in a bun.

 Still… probably not worth holding people up at freaking gunpoint for, right?
 Right?
 Okay then, how did we get here?
 What were the harbingers of this madness?